CoreElectronics/CoreElectronics-GlowBit-Rainbow/README.md

 ![](Documents/glowbit-rainbow.jpg)

-The [GlowBit™ rainbow](https://core-electronics.com.au/glowbit-rainbow.html) is a beautiful LED display and is a Core Electronics original (made right here in Newcastle, Australia).
+The [GlowBit™ rainbow](https://core-electronics.com.au/glowbit-rainbow.html) is a beautiful LED display and a *Core Electronics Original* (made right here in Newcastle, Australia).
 Onboard, there are 13 individually addressable LEDs – all driven by a single IO pin.
 Alligator + Banana-plug connections make the rainbow a perfect companion for micro:bit or Circuit Playground since there's no soldering required.

-Our [getting started guide](https://core-electronics.com.au/tutorials/glowbit-rainbow-quickstart-guide-for-micro-bit.html) covers off on the setup and an example first project.
+Our [getting started guide](https://core-electronics.com.au/tutorials/glowbit-rainbow-quickstart-guide-for-micro-bit.html) covers how to wire-up your rainbow, and six creative, code-along projects to get you started.
 From there, remix to your heart's content.
 This is the perfect companion for the micro:bit onboard accelerometer and compass, along with other creative ways to display useful information such as angles, gauges, or colourful patterns on a rainbow.

 GlowBit devices use the latest WS2812B v5 technology LEDs which are compatible with existing WS2812 / NeoPixel libraries available for popular development boards.